aisingapore/TagUI/README.md

 0 8 * * * /full_path_on_your_server/tagui flow_filename option(s)
 ```

-To use TA.Gui Chrome extension for recording automation flows, type chrome://extensions in Google Chrome, then drag and drop TA.Gui chrome folder into the browser.
-TA.Gui Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as navigation, clicking elements and entering information.
+Prior to the public release, to use TA.Gui Chrome extension for recording automation flows, type chrome://extensions in Google Chrome, then drag and drop TA.Gui chrome folder into the browser.
+TA.Gui Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as webpage navigation, clicking web elements and entering information.

 # Pipeline
 Feature|Purpose